ThisBirchWood/crosspost/README.md

-# ethnograph-view
+# crosspost
-Digital ethnography is the practice of observing and analysing people’s interactions in online environments — such as forums, social media groups, and game communities — to understand their culture and behaviour.
-This project aims to develop a user-friendly, browser-based tool that supports this process for students, social scientists, and journalists.
+**crosspost** is a browser-based tool designed to support *digital ethnography*, the study of how people interact, communicate, and form culture in online spaces such as forums, social media platforms, and comment-driven communities.

+The project aims to make it easier for students, researchers, and journalists to collect, organise, and explore online discourse in a structured and ethical way, without requiring deep technical expertise.

+By combining data ingestion, analysis, and visualisation in a single system, crosspost turns raw online interactions into meaningful insights about how conversations emerge, evolve, and spread across platforms.

 ## Goals for this project
 - Collect data ethically: enable users to link/upload text, images, and interaction data (messages etc) from specified online communities.
 Potentially and automated method for importing (using APIs or scraping techniques) could be included as well.